-It is not possible to guarantee that facility will be secure all of the time.
-However, we can have increased confidence in a facilities ability to provide security.
+It is not possible to guarantee that a facility will be secure all of the time.
+However, we can have increased confidence in a facility’s ability to provide security.
 SABRE recognises this, and rates facilities on a sliding scale between ‘Acceptable’ (1 Star) and ‘Outstanding’ (5 Stars).
-The higher the rating, the more closely the SABRE framework was followed and the greater the level of assurance one can have in the approach to security risk management at a facility.
+The higher the rating, the greater the level of assurance one can have in the approach to security risk management at a facility.

-It is important to note that not all facilities need strive for the highest possible SABRE Rating.
+It is important to note that not all facilities need to strive for the highest possible SABRE Rating.
 In some cases, ‘Acceptable’ may be good enough.
-Applicants are encouraged to seek advice from a SABRE Registered Assessor when determining a target SABRE Rating.

 BREEAM is the world’s leading sustainability assessment method for masterplanning projects, infrastructure and buildings.
 It recognises and reflects the value in higher performing assets across the built environment lifecycle, from new construction to in-use and refurbishment.